gsoules/MkDocs/digital-archive/docs/archivist/accessioning.md

 ### Accessibility

-The primary goal at SWHPL is make as much useful information (metadata, images, and searchable documents) available to the public as quickly as possible via the Digital Archive.
+The primary goal at SWHPL is to make as much useful information (metadata, images, and searchable documents) available to the public as quickly as possible via the Digital Archive.
 This is easier said than done given the Library's enormous backlog of archival materials which were acquired during the past several decades.

 In the early days, SWHPL archivists had the luxury of researching and documenting items one at a time before making them publicly available.
 While such thorough curation is still the holy grail, today, the primary and realistic goal is to make it possible for the public to find what the Library possesses even though detailed information about individual items might not yet be available.
 This is not a case of  quantity vs quality, but rather one of broad vs deep.
 It is better for a researcher to discover an uncurated photograph than to not know it exists.

 ### Efficiency
-SWHPL achieves its accessibility goal by following an accessioning process that is efficient and manageable regardless of the number of archivist hours available during any given period of time.
+SWHPL achieves its accessibility goal by following an accessioning and curating process that is efficient and manageable regardless of the number of archivist hours available during any given period of time.
 While the most progress can made when ample human resources are available, the process must allow even a single part-time archivist to make progress toward achieving the goals of accessibility and backlog reduction.
 It must also allow new archivists and volunteers to quickly come up to speed and become productive.

 The Library achieves its goal of efficiency by providing archivists with the right tools, and a documented process for using those tools, to accession and curate materials.
-This documentation describe those tools and processes.
+This documentation describes those tools and processes.

 ### Backlog reduction
 An overarching goal at SWHPL is to reduce and eventually eliminate the Library's backlog of tens of thousands of digital and physical items.
-The Library does not know the exact number of items in the backlog because these items were acquired before the Library followed the accessioning process described here.
+The Library does not know the exact number of items in the backlog because these items were acquired before the Library followed the accessioning and curating process described here.
 By breaking the backlog into manageable sets of items, and then accessioning those sets, the Library will eventually get a handle on what's in the backlog and how large it is.

 ### Transferability
-The accessioning process must be such that responsibility for accessioning and the Digital Archive can be transferred to a new archivist with minimal dependence on institutional knowledge that resides only in the minds of a few individuals.
-Achievement of this goal is critical to ensure that the Library can continue to be meet the other goals if key personnel leave the organization.
+The accessioning and curating process must be such that responsibility for accessioning and the Digital Archive can be transferred to a new archivist with minimal dependence on institutional knowledge that resides only in the minds of a few individuals.
+Achievement of this goal is critical to ensure that the Library can continue to meet the other goals if key personnel leave the organization.

 ---